lesaff/serverpilot-letsencrypt/README.md

 # serverpilot-letsencrypt
-Bash script to generate and install Let's Encrypt certificate for your websites on your free ServerPilot account.
+Bash script to generate and install Let's Encrypt certificate for your websites on your free/paid ServerPilot account.
 Currently, the only easy way to add SSL to your ServerPilot-powered websites is by subscribing to the paid plan.

 ## How to install
 - ssh to your server, `sudo su` to act as root